 Advertising Disclosure

-Of the 50+ VPNs tested, ExpressVPN is the safest and most reliable service I recommend for China.
-Its automatic obfuscation allows it to work in the country more effectively while protecting your privacy, plus, its fast speeds help minimize speed loss.
-Best of all, you can test ExpressVPN out risk-free as it comes with a money-back guarantee, so you can claim a full refund within 30 days if you’re not completely satisfied.
+After we tested 50+ VPNs, I found ExpressVPN to be the most secure and reliable option for China.
+Its automatic obfuscation allows it to work effectively even in China, while its fast servers minimize speed loss.
+It even has a 30-day money-back guarantee so that you can test it in China without financial risk.
 Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process.

 Get ExpressVPN for China >>

-3. Start browsing.
-You now have the ability to visit central Asian or global websites and services, like in the US, UK, or Australia.
+You can now safely visit central Asian or global websites and services like those in the US, UK, or Australia.

-1. ExpressVPN — Automatic Obfuscation on Every Server Effectively Bypasses Network Restrictions
+1. ExpressVPN — Automatic Obfuscation on Every Server for Reliable Access to Global Content From China

 Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process.